CAMPING - POWER & LIGHTING

 At OTA we replaced the 12V AGM battery in our Traytek Slide-on Camper with a Revolution Power Australia 100AH LFP battery kit.
 The installation was done at RPA’s Brisbane HQ in late 2014.

 The first charging system we evaluated was Redarc’s LFP1240 charger that’s specifically designed for the task of charging an LFP auxiliary battery, via normal alternator voltage, or through a solar panel.
-The solar charger uses top-shelf maximum power point tracking (MPPT) technology.
+The solar charger used maximum power point tracking (MPPT) technology.

 The Revolution-Redarc combo behaved faultlessly and the camper functioned with fridge and LED night lights running for two days without solar or vehicle power.
 Given the average mix of sunlight and cloud the camper was self-sufficient 24/7 without anything other than solar power from the 200W roof panel and the lithium battery.